leklaquindanum/EDM-Portfolio/README.md

 # EDM-V3 LAQUINDANUM
 Midterm Portfolio for 7EDM-I102.
 Consists of screenshots of the tasks and processes of the subject.

 ## 💡 About Me
 Hello, I am Allek Miehl Almanzar Laquindanum.
 18 years old.
+From the section I102 of the BSIS course.
 This is my official portfolio for the EDM Midterm Lab Task.

 ## 🎓 Education
 College: City College of Angeles (2024-Present)